tencentyun/intlcloud-documents/yehe_doc/安全/云防火墙/新手指引_intl_en.md

 Paid editions of Tencent Cloud Firewall include IPS Edition, Premium Edition, Enterprise Edition, and Ultimate Edition.
 You can purchase one of them on the [Purchase Cloud Firewall page](https://buy.cloud.tencent.com/cfw).
 For more information, please see [Purchase Method](https://intl.cloud.tencent.com/document/product/1160/49871).
 #### 3.3 Using Cloud Firewall
 After you purchase Cloud Firewall, you can use it in the following ways:
 - Method 1: Log in to the [Cloud Firewall console](https://console.cloud.tencent.com/cfw) to perform operations.
-For more information, please see [Operation Guide](https://intl.cloud.tencent.com/document/product/1160/49809).
 - Method 2: Use CFW with APIs.
 For more information, please see [API Documentation](https://www.tencentcloud.com/document/product/1160/51320).